 - Health coverage tax credit for medical insurance premiums paid by certain Trade Adjustment Assistance recipients and people whose pension plans were taken over by the Pension Benefit Guaranty Corporation;

-- Fuel cell motor vehicle credit;
+- Fuel cell motor vehicle credit; and

 - Two-wheeled plug-in electric vehicle credit.